How To Geo-Target Affiliate Links On WordPress: Easy Guide

 Ready to learn how to geo-target affiliate links on WordPress?
 Keep reading for the step-by-step tutorial…

-To get started, you'll need to sign up for a free Geotargeting WP account and download the free Geo Links plugin.
+To get started, you'll need to sign up for a Geotargeting WP account and activate the Geo Links addon.
 Again, you get a 14-day free trial, so you won't need to pay anything to follow this guide.

 Once you download the plugin, install and activate it at your WordPress site.